Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Introduction

 While breaking of ensemble equivalence is a relatively new concept in the theory of random graphs, there are many studies on the asymptotic structure of random graphs.
 In the pioneering work \cite{CV11}, followed by \cite{LZ15}, a large deviation principle for dense Erd\H{o}s-R\'enyi random graphs was established and the asymptotic structure of constrained Erd\H{o}s-R\'enyi random graphs was described as the solution of a variational problem.
 In the past few years, significant progress was made regarding sparse random graphs as well \cite{CDS11,DL18,LZ16,Z17}.
 Two further random graph models that were studied extensively are the exponential random graph model and the constrained exponential random graph model.
 Exponential random graphs, which are related to the canonical ensemble considered in the present paper, were analysed in \cite{BBS11,CD13}: \cite{BBS11} studies mixing times of Glauber spin-flip dynamics, while \cite{CD13} uses large deviation theory to derive asymptotic expressions for the partition function.
 In subsequent works \cite{RS13,RY13,Y13} the behaviour of exponential random graphs was analysed in further detail, while in \cite{YZ17} the focus was on sparse exponential random graphs.
 In \cite{EG18} exponential random graphs were studied in both the dense and the sparse regime, and the main conclusion was that they behave essentially like mixtures of random graphs with independent edges.
 In \cite{KY17,Y15} constrained exponential random graphs were analysed, while in \cite{AZ11,AZ18} the additional feature of directed edges was added.
+In \cite{DS19} large deviations were used to study random graphs constrained on the degree sequence in the dense regime.